DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 If you have not looked at this topic before, you will be very surprised with the answers to these questions.

+As a developer your brain is your tool.
+What makes you special and different from other developers is your ability to create mental models, process information, codify your intentions and execute your ideas.

 This is where you need to apply your logical and computing side of the brain and reverse engineer how your own brain works.

 I've always found the brain fascinating and the more I learned about it, the better I become at understanding how I and others think.